Lost season 1: Reception

 On the review aggregator website Metacritic, the first season scored 87 out of 100, based on 26 reviews, indicating "Universal acclaim".
-On Rotten Tomatoes, the season has an approval rating of 94% with an average score of 9.4 out of 10 based on 31 reviews.
+On Rotten Tomatoes, the season has an approval rating of 94% with an average score of 8.9/10 based on 46 reviews.
 The website's critical consensus reads, "Unpredictable and addictive, Lost is a new kind of TV mystery that grips as often as it guffaws."

 The pilot episode garnered 18.6 million viewers, winning the 9:00 pm (Eastern) timeslot, and giving ABC its strongest ratings since 2000 when Who Wants to Be a Millionaire initially aired—beaten only the following month by the premiere of Desperate Housewives.
 Based on its strong opening, Reuters dubbed it a "hit drama" noting that "the show appeared to have benefited from an all-out marketing blitz that included radio spots, special screenings and ABC's first billboard advertising campaign in five years."
 After four episodes aired, ABC announced Lost had been picked up for a full season order.
 Lost's first season averaged about 17.6 million American viewers.

 The first season was nominated for twelve Primetime Emmy Awards.
 They won six: Outstanding Casting for a Drama Series, Outstanding Directing for a Drama Series (J. J. Abrams for "Pilot"), Outstanding Drama Series, Outstanding Music Composition for a Series (Dramatic Underscore) (Michael Giacchino), Outstanding Single-Camera Picture Editing for a Drama Series and Outstanding Special Visual Effects for a Series.
 Terry O'Quinn and Naveen Andrews received nominations for Outstanding Supporting Actor in a Drama Series.
 J. J. Abrams, Damon Lindelof and Jeffrey Lieber were nominated for Outstanding Writing for a Drama Series for "Pilot", with David Fury receiving a nomination in the same category for the episode "Walkabout".
 The series also received nominations for Outstanding Single-Camera Sound Mixing for a Series, Outstanding Sound Editing for a Series.
 The show was also nominated for the Golden Globe Award for Best Television Series – Drama.